heloisacrisilva/adas-dev-proway/README.md

-# adas-dev-git
+# adas-dev-logica
-adas dev repository to learn how to use git/github
+adas dev repository with the exercises did on logic classes